PeteManchester/MediaPlayer/README.md

 [Linn] (http://www.linn.co.uk/) who produce top end Audio equipment whilst providing OpenSource Software.
 They also have their own record label.

-[OpenHome] (http://www.openhome.org/wiki/OhNet) Who provide the ohNet API on which this MediaPlayer is based and who have provided great support whilst I have been developing the MediaPlayer.
+[OpenHome] (http://www.openhome.org/wiki/OhNet) Who provide the ohNet API on which this VertexPlayer is based and who have provided great support whilst I have been developing the VertexPlayer.